-We’re less than a week into Ramadan, so overeating once iftar time arrives is only natural.
+We’re all a little guilty of one thing during the early days of Ramadan: overeating at iftar.
 And while it’s wonderful to indulge occasionally, opting for a lighter iftar is highly recommended.
 Try a spread filled with fresh fruits, vegetables, nuts, and a delicious dip, which will prove to be a treat for both your stomach and your guests.
 Read on for tips on creating the perfect platter to break your next fast with, courtesy of lifestyle blogger extraordinaire Noreen Wasti.

 Keep it simple.